michelreifenrath/inventree_order_calculator_streamlit/README.md

 - Multiple parts can be added to the list.
 - Recursively calculates the total required quantity for each base component based on the BOMs of the target assemblies.
 - Fetches current stock levels for base components from InvenTree.
-- Displays a table listing the parts that need to be ordered (required quantity > stock quantity).
+- Displays the parts that need to be ordered, **grouped by the initial input assembly**, with color-highlighted headers for each group.
-- Allows downloading the order list as a CSV file.
+- Allows downloading the **grouped order list** (including input assembly information) as a CSV file.
 - Uses Streamlit caching to optimize performance by reducing redundant API calls.

 ## Project Structure